Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Details of the original Quantum Parton Shower (QPS) algorithm

 Given that an emission occurred, the conditional probability that particle $p$ is the emitter is

 Therefore, $U_h$ prepares the computational basis states of $\ket{h}$ with the following amplitude distribution:

 Starting with $\ket{h}$ in the $\ket{0}$ state, this distribution is prepared by applying a series of two-level rotations from $\ket{0}$ to the other computational basis states of $\ket{h}$.
-Each rotation is controlled on $\ket{e}$, and applies the conditional emission probability of emission for each particle $\ket{p_1}\dotsc \ket{p_{n_I+m}}$.
+Each rotation is controlled on $\ket{e}$, and applies the conditional emission probability for each particle $\ket{p_1}\dotsc \ket{p_{n_I+m}}$.
 The rotation controlled on $\ket{p_j}$ is

-As the rotation angle depends on counts $\ket{n_a}, \ket{n_b}, \ket{n_{\phi}}$, rotations are controlled on the count registers, in addition to $\ket{e}$ and $\ket{p}$.
-Iterating through each particle $p_1\dotsc p_{n_I+m}$, each of these rotations is followed by a decrement to $\ket{n_a}$, $\ket{n_b}$, or $\ket{n_{\phi}}$ controlled on that particle type.
+As the rotation angle depends on counts $\ket{n_a}, \ket{n_b}, \ket{n_{\phi}}$, rotations are also controlled on the count registers, in addition to $\ket{e}$ and $\ket{p}$.
+Iterating through each particle $p_1\dotsc p_{n_I+m}$, every rotation is followed by a decrement to $\ket{n_a}$, $\ket{n_b}$, or $\ket{n_{\phi}}$ controlled on the previous particle type.
 This means the relative emission probabilities given by \cref{eq:Uh_rel_probs} are updated after each rotation.
 (Note that the denominator in the entries of \cref{eq:Uh_rotation} is different for each rotation.) \Cref{fig:Uh_old_iterate} illustrates a single rotation-decrement iterate, and \cref{fig:Uh_old} illustrates the entire $U_h$ gate.

-The gate complexity of $U_h$ is $\bO(\{m,n_I\}^4\log_2(m+n_I)^2)$, and $3\ceil{\log_2(n_I+m+1)}+2$ re-usable ancilla qubits are required.
+The gate complexity of $U_h$ is $\bO((m+n_I)^4\log_2(n_I+m)^2)$, and $3\ceil{\log_2(n_I+m+1)}+2$ re-usable ancilla qubits are required.